 Unless you have a thermometer that sinks and can relay the temperature, this will be a kind of hit-and-miss experiment.
 But hey, that’s part of the excitement of fishing, isn’t it?

-Well, I hope this explanation of thermal stratification helps you to understand its effect on your favorite fish’s behavior and equip you with knowledge you can use to form strategies will have catching fish throughout the day on almost any lake.
+Well, I hope this explanation of thermal stratification helps you to understand its effect on your favorite fish’s behavior and equip you with the knowledge you can use to form strategies that will have you catching fish throughout the day on almost any lake.

 Let us know what you think.
 Do you use thermal stratification to help you catch more fish?